issuu/ocaml-protoc-plugin/README.md

 [![BuildStatus](https://travis-ci.org/issuu/ocaml-protoc-plugin.svg?branch=master)](https://travis-ci.org/issuu/ocaml-protoc-plugin)

-The goal of Ocaml protoc plugin is to create an up to date plugin for the google protobuf compiler (`protoc`) to generate ocaml types and serialization and de-serialization function from a `.proto` file.
+The goal of Ocaml protoc plugin is to create an up to date plugin for the google protobuf compiler (`protoc`) to generate Ocaml types and serialization and de-serialization function from a `.proto` file.

 The main features include: